preloader

 4

-The Tatra SkyMarathon course follows the tourist trails of the Polish Western Tatras and is very technically demanding.
-Participants will encounter significant exposure, technically challenging terrain with steep, rocky sections.
-Additional difficulties include the accumulated elevation gain and variable weather conditions typical of the Tatra microclimate.
-Runners may face gusty winds, thunderstorms, and hail during the race.
+The Tatra SkyMarathon course follows the hiking trails of the Polish Western Tatras and is technically demanding.
+During the race, participants will encounter significant exposure, challenging terrain, including steep, rocky sections.
+An additional challenge will be the accumulated elevation gain and the variable weather typical of the Tatra microclimate.
+Gusty winds, storms, and hail may occur during the race.

 5

-There will be 3 aid stations along the route, located at:
+There will be 3 aid stations on the course, located at:

-1. Cudakowa Polana in the Kościeliska Valley (approx. 8 km from the start);
+● Cudakowa Polana in the Kościeliska Valley (approximately 6.5 km from the start);

-2. Ornak Mountain Hut in the Kościeliska Valley (approx. 11.5 km from the start);
+● Hala Ornak Mountain Hut in the Kościeliska Valley (approximately 23 km from the start);

 6